mwielondek/clustergram/README.md

 Visualize clustering over some parameter

 ## Installation
-Download and either place inside your working directory, or append to your `sys.path`.
+Unpack the `clustergram` folder into your working directory, or append to your `sys.path`.
 Then import using `import clustergram`.

 In case you're missing some of the dependencies run:
 ```